Olipear/Portfolio/src/pages/projects/project-1.md

       One senior developer who worked on the api and server side, one junior who built all the tests.

-      #### Write-up
+      #### Write-up focus

-      In this write up I've chosen to focus on the UI and Front-end development of the chair configurator.
+      In this write up I've chosen to focus on the UI design and Front-end development of the chair configurator.

       Other work carried out on the 620 area of the site has been intentionally excluded in the interest the reader's time.